NearNodeFlash/NearNodeFlash.github.io/rfc/0002/README.md

     1. Proposal: RABBIT validates the #DW container directive by comparing the supplied values to what is listed in the NNF Container Profile.
 If the USER fails to meet the requirements, the job fails.
     2. Pre-run: RABBIT software will:
         1. create a config map reflecting the storage requirements and any runtime parameters; this is provided to the container at the volume mount named "nnf-config", if specified.
-        2. duplicate the pod specification from the Container Profile and patches the necessary Volumes and the config map.
+        2. duplicate the pod template specification from the Container Profile and patches the necessary Volumes and the config map.
 The spec is used as the basis for starting the necessary pods and containers.
     3. The containerized application executes.
 The expected mounts are available per the requirements and celebration occurs.

 Example